Michael-xoxo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond :
 This file executes a script that gives all permissions to other users and none to the owner and group

+9-John_Doe :
+This file executes a script that changes the mode of the file hello